ayushanand10/NetflixGPT/README.md

 - useRef hook -> used to create reference to an element (we used here to ref input fields of the form)
 - firebse set-up
 - hosting on firebase
+- authentication of user (sign in & sign up) using firebase API
+    - when user is successfully logged In then we should store the data of loggedIn user in our Redux Store, such that it can be made available in our whole app
+- Created Redux Store with userSlice for storing the user data

 # Features
 - Login / Sign Up